JacobASorensen/Orbital_Mechanics_Simulations/README.md

 # Orbital Mechanics Simulations
+## Intro

+During one of the first few lectures in this class we hardcoded a 3-body problem in python.
+I decided to generalize the code to N-bodies since I wanted to look at simulations with more than just 3 bodies (Also, ever since my first comp-sci class I dislike manually coding what can be generalized).

+Since my personal laptop is rather slow I thought it would be good to try to convert the simulation code to C++.
+I had ChatGPT convert my N-Body python ODE code, and the RKF4 solver our professor gave us into C++.
+With Pybind I was amazed at how easy it was to run compiled C++ as a python function.

+The 'lectures' and 'hw' directories contain my notes and homework for this class, while the 'cplusplus' directory contains the n-body code along with helpers.

 ## Project Purpose

 ### I want to better understand n-body dynamics for n > 2
 Specifically I am interested in learning more about Lagrange points, and how satellites will behave in the different types of lagrange points.
 I also want to see what types of maneuevers are required to enter and stay within a lagrange point.
 (How are there asteroids in Earth-Sun L4 and L5?)